-ESF-13 intends to outline the method by which public safety and security resources will be provided to support incident operations, including threats, pre-incident, and post-incident activities.
+This plan outlines the methods by which public safety and security resources will be provided to support incident operations, including threats, pre-incident, and post-incident activities.
 The specific actions will be determined by the nature and magnitude of the event or incident.
-This ESF provides the broad guidelines for direction and control necessary to decide on public safety and security requirements, resource capabilities and priorities, and maintaining communications throughout the incident.
-ESF-13 does not supersede plans, procedures, and protocols implemented by public safety agencies or law that address scene management and emergency operations.
+This plan provides the broad guidelines for direction and control necessary to decide on public safety and security requirements, resource capabilities and priorities, and maintaining communications throughout the incident.
+ESF-13 does not supersede plans, procedures, and protocols implemented by public safety agencies or laws that address scene management and emergency operations.